California Birth Injury Attorney

 Facts About Birth Injuries

-There are several conditions which can cause more significant hypoxia or asphyxia at birth, and these can lead to more significant brain injuries.
+There are several conditions which can cause more significant hypoxia or asphyxia at birth, and these can lead to more significant birth injuries.
 These include:

 All of these conditions can present an obstetrical emergency which can result in requiring that the the baby be delivered quickly, usually by an emergency cesarean section.
 While most hospitals can perform a cesarean section with 30 minutes of the decision by the obstetrician for such surgery, these obstetrical emergencies often require a delivery within 15-20 minutes or less to prevent any significant brain injury in the baby.